mskf1383/pashmak/README.md

 section after_error;
 ```

-when you write code between `try <section-name> ... endtry`, errors will not raised in them and if an error is raised, that section where passed to try operation will run.
+When you write code between `try <section-name> ... endtry`, errors will not raised in them and if an error is raised, that section where passed to try operation will run.

-this is helpful.
+This is helpful.

-#### how to access raised error data?
+#### How to access raised error data?

-when error is raised in try statement, error data will put in mem (^):
+When error is raised in try statement, error data will put in mem (^):

 ```bash
 try handle_error;